mae92/MutantHuntWGS/README.md

 2. Create a directory (a folder) in a directory of your choice (on your Desktop is fine) named `./AnalysisDirectory`.
 Within `./AnalysisDirectory` create a file directory named `./FASTQ` and place all FASTQ files into it (full path: `./PATH_TO_DESKTOP/Analysis_Directory/FASTQ`).

-    1. Ensure that FASTQ files adhere to the naming convention described below. **THIS IS REALLY IMPORTANT.**
+    1. Ensure that FASTQ files are gzipped (can run `gzip FILENAME.fastq` to generate `FILENAME.fastq.gz`) and adhere to the naming convention described below. **THIS IS REALLY IMPORTANT.**

-        1. Single end sequencing FASTQ file should be named: FILENAME.fastq.
+        1. Single end sequencing FASTQ file should be named: FILENAME.fastq.gz

-        2. Paired end sequencing FASTQ files should be named: FILENAME_R1.fastq and FILENAME_R2.fastq.
+        2. Paired end sequencing FASTQ files should be named: FILENAME_R1.fastq.gz and FILENAME_R2.fastq.gz

         3. I suggest making copies of your FASTQ files rather then renaming the originals in case a mistake is made during the renaming process.